CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 Next enter the **API Key** your received from your shortening service provider making sure to not leave any extra spaces.

-<span class="tip">For more info on how to get an API key scroll down to How do I get an API Key?</span
+<span class="tip">For more info on how to get an API key scroll down to How do I get an API Key?</span>

 Next you can choose which URL's you wish to have shortened keeping in mind that the system will alter URLs so in some cases the current votes will disappear.
 Don't worry they aren't lost you can turn off the system and they will return but it works both ways votes counted while using the shortening service in some cases will disappear when changing back.
-The decision to turn on the URL shortening will ultimately depend on your circumstances. *\[Figure 24\]*
+The decision to turn on URL shortening and where will ultimately depend on your circumstances. *\[Figure 24\]*

 <span class="tip">I recommend at least turning it for the Social Links module as there aren't any visible counts.</span>